 As with a mixed sex couple, the law is centered on what is in the best interests of the children.

 But in some circumstances the court may pay particular regard to when and how the children were conceived.
 Conception via non-traditional methods – such as fertility treatment, surrogacy or with the assistance of a donor – may have a bearing on the legal position.

 This can require specialist legal advice from solicitors with extensive experience of same sex divorce, surrogacy, civil partnership dissolution and fertility law.
-Contact our divorce lawyers if you need advice.

 Who Are The Child’s Legal Parents?

 This is the key question – because the legal parents may not be the biological parents.
 The child may be adopted – or conceived through surrogacy.
 The legal parents (who have legal responsibility for the child and their upbringing) may have no biological connection with the child at all.

 Establishing who the child’s legal parents are creates a firm foundation on which to base the arrangements for its future: where the child will live, with which parent(s), where the child will go to school, how often they will see their other parent(s).

 - Is the couple married?
 This will have a bearing.